joaquintides/boost_epoch/README.md

 ### Phase 1: Epoch badges:

-* Create a tool for conditional dependency calculation. [`boostcdep`](boostcdep) is offered as a prototype of such tool.
+* Create a tool for conditional dependency calculation.
+[`boostcdmap`](https://github.com/joaquintides/boostcdmap) is offered as a prototype of such tool.
 * Assign 03-20 epoch badges to every Boost library.
 This work is divided in two tasks:
   * Determine which libraries are deemed as subsumed by the standard.
 This is the most controversial part of the project, and it probably should be made by some central